webos-tools/webos-studio/README.md

 ## Workspace Setup

 Before creating your first project, we recommend that you set a workspace &mdash; it's a kind of base directory of multiple projects &mdash; for all your webOS apps/services.
-All projects contained within the workspace are shown in the **APPS IN WORKSPACE** tab.
+All projects contained within the workspace are shown in the **APPS IN WORKSPACE** view.
 This will make managing your projects more effectively.

 A workspace can be set up in one of two ways: